Arriving on site: Motorhome fridge

 Compressor Fridges

-The controls for the compressor fridge are at the top.
+The controls for the compressor fridge can be found at the top.

 From left to right, we have the on-off button, temperature settings for the fresh food compartment, temperature settings for the frozen food compartment (if your fridge has a frozen food compartment fitted), and the night mode button.

-To switch on, press and hold the on-off button for a few seconds.
+Push the on-off button and hold for a few seconds to switch on.
 The control panel will then change to standby mode and lock the controls.
-The blue on-off button indicates the refrigerator is on.
+The blue on-off button indicates that the refrigerator is on.
 Switching off is the same as switching on; press and hold the button for a few seconds.

-When using the lowest setting on the frozen food compartment, the temperature will be around -6 °C. This is suitable for ice cubes, etc, but should you wish to keep food products that require a lower temperature, such as ice cream, the highest setting is around -18C.
-The highest setting will use more power, so be mindful if staying off-grid.
+When using the lowest setting for the frozen food compartment, the temperature will be around -6°C. This is suitable for ice cubes, etc., but should you wish to keep food products that require a lower temperature, such as ice cream, the highest setting is around -18°C. The highest setting will use more power, something to be mindful of if staying off-grid.

-For the fresh food compartment, level 3 is suitable for ambient temperatures between 16 °C and 25 °C. A higher ambient temperature needs a higher chilling level, and a lower ambient temperature requires a lower level.
+For the fresh food compartment, level 3 is suitable for ambient temperatures between 16°C and 25°C. A higher temperature needs a higher cooling level, and a lower temperature requires a lower level.

-It’s also possible to turn off the frozen food compartment by pressing and holding the icon for a few seconds.
-This mode can minimise the power used if the frozen food compartment is empty.
+You can turn off the frozen food compartment by pressing and holding the icon for a few seconds.
+This mode can minimise the power used if the compartment is empty.

-Night mode is a handy addition to the compressor fridge, and once activated, it selects the lowest-noise setting where possible.
+Night mode is a handy addition to the compressor fridge, and once activated, it will select the lowest noise setting where possible.
 To turn it on, first, unlock the control panel and push the night mode button.
 The fridge will automatically return to normal mode after 12 hours.

 When travelling, it’s worth noting that the door locks automatically, so there’s no need to look for a travel lock or setting.